cosmicjs/docs/docs/functions/README.md

 ### Entry file

 The `index.js` file of your codebase will need to export a `handler` function and follow the format for [AWS Lambda Node.js function handling](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html).
-The version of Node.js deployed is `v8.10` which means you can use the [async / await pattern](https://aws.amazon.com/blogs/compute/node-js-8-10-runtime-now-available-in-aws-lambda/).
+The version of Node.js deployed is `v10.x`.
 Here's a simple Hello World example:

 ```js
 // index.js